AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 examples may be drawn back, being admonished; and thirdly, that he who is injured may not readily be despised, and be apt to receive injury.
-And there are two methods of correction, the instructive and the punitive,[^217] which we have called the disciplinary.\"
+And there are two methods of correction, the instructive and the punitive,[^217] which we have called the disciplinary."

-The English reader of the translations of the Greek fathers is misled by the indiscriminate rendering of different Greek words into \"punish.\" *Timoria* should always be translated "vengeance," or \"torment;\" *kolasis*, \"punishment,\" and *paideia* \"chastisement,\" or
+The English reader of the translations of the Greek fathers is misled by the indiscriminate rendering of different Greek words into "punish."
-\"correction.\"
+*Timoria* should always be translated "vengeance," or "torment;" *kolasis*, "punishment," and *paideia* "chastisement," or "correction."

-\"If in this life there are so many ways for purification and repentance, how much more should there be after death!
+"If in this life there are so many ways for purification and repentance, how much more should there be after death!
 The purification of souls, when separated from the body, will be easier.
-We can set no limits to the agency of the Redeemer; to redeem, to rescue, to discipline, is his work, and so will he continue to operate after this life.\"[^218]
+We can set no limits to the agency of the Redeemer; to redeem, to rescue, to discipline, is his work, and so will he continue to operate after this life."[^218]

-Clement did not deem it well to express himself more fully and frequently respecting this point of doctrine, because he considered it a part of the Gnostic or esoteric knowledge which it might not be well for the unenlightened to hear lest it should result in the injury of the ignorant; hence he says: \"As to the rest I am silent and praise the Lord.\" He \"fears to set down in writing what he would not venture to read aloud.\" He thinks this knowledge not useful for all, and that the fear of hell may keep sinners from sin.
+Clement did not deem it well to express himself more fully and frequently respecting this point of doctrine, because he considered it a part of the Gnostic or esoteric knowledge which it might not be well for the unenlightened to hear lest it should result in the injury of the ignorant; hence he says: "As to the rest I am silent and praise the Lord."
+He "fears to set down in writing what he would not venture to read aloud."
+He thinks this knowledge not useful for all, and that the fear of hell may keep sinners from sin.
 And yet he cannot resist
-declaring: \"And how is he Savior and Lord and not Savior and Lord of all?
-But he (Christ) is the Savior of those who have believed, because of their wishing to know, and of those who have not believed he is Lord, until by being brought to confess him they shall receive the proper and well-adapted blessing for themselves which comes by him.\"
+declaring: "And how is he Savior and Lord and not Savior and Lord of all?
+But he (Christ) is the Savior of those who have believed, because of their wishing to know, and of those who have not believed he is Lord, until by being brought to confess him they shall receive the proper and well-adapted blessing for themselves which comes by him."

-This extension of the day of grace through eternity is also expressed in the *Exhortation to the Heathen* (ix): \"For great is the grace of his promise, 'if today we hear his voice.'
+This extension of the day of grace through eternity is also expressed in the *Exhortation to the Heathen* (ix): "For great is the grace of his promise, 'if today we hear his voice.'
 And that today is lengthened out day by day, while it is called today.
-And to the end the today and the instruction continue; and then the true today, the never ending day of God, extends over eternity.\"
+And to the end the today and the instruction continue; and then the true today, the never ending day of God, extends over eternity."

 His reference to the resurrection shows that he regarded it as deliverance from the ills of this state of being.
 Before the final state